autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 Just out of college in Australia, with a master’s degree from the Swinburne University of Technology, Ajeet found himself in an array of job hunting queues only to be rejected after the initial interview.

 He further exclaims, “Based on the skills mentioned in the job description, I would select multiple jobs to apply for that matched my own skillset. **But I rarely heard back**.
-If I did, I was mostly being rejected.
+I would [follow up on my job applications](https://autechjobs.ml/blog/job-application-follow-up/), but I was mostly being rejected.
 It was then that I decided to hit pause on the job hunt and find out why I wasn’t getting hired”

 ### How AUtechjobs(ATJ) happened to him:

-In the process of working on his skills through personal projects, Ajeet connected with the project lead (another volunteer ) at ATJ through which he joined the team.
+In the process of working on his skills and [networking with other tech professionals](https://autechjobs.ml/blog/virtual-networking-skills-for-developers/), Ajeet connected with the project lead (another volunteer ) at ATJ through which he joined the team.
 “After an engaging and fruitful conversation, I was sold on the idea of contributing to ATJ as a frontend engineer", he recalls.

 ### The learning process: